“The story changes, but one thing remains the same,” Christina told me. “He is always the victim, and he is always the hero.”

-Excerpted from Fragile Bully: Understanding Our Destructive Affair with Narcissism in the Age of Trump by Laurie Helgoe, Ph.D.
+Excerpted from Fragile Bully: Understanding Our Destructive Affair With Narcissism in the Age of Trump by Laurie Helgoe, Ph.D.
 Copyright ©2019.
-Available from Diversion Books.

 Lull, R. B., & Dickinson, T. M. (2016).
 Does television cultivate narcissism?
 Relationships between television exposure, preferences for specific genres, and subclinical narcissism.
 Psychology of Popular Media Culture, 7(1), 47-60.
 See also Reiss, S., & Wiltz, J. (2004).
 Why People Watch Reality TV.
 Media Psychology, 6(4), 363-378.

 Malkin, C. (2015).
 Rethinking narcissism: The secret to recognizing and coping with narcissists.
 New York: Harper Perennial.